estivengrx/CognoRise_Infotech/README.md

 ## 📁 Repository Structure 📁

 - `data/`: This directory contains all the datasets used in the tasks.
 The raw data can be found in the `raw/` subdirectory.
 Due to size constraints, the raw data is not displayed in this repository, but the code is automated to save the data in this folder.
-- `docs/`: This directory is for documentation related to the project.
 - `models/`: This directory is for storing trained machine learning models.
 Due to size constraints, the models are not saved in this repository, but the code is automated to save the models in this folder.
 - `notebooks/`: This directory contains Jupyter notebooks for each task.
 - `reports/`: This directory contains reports generated from the tasks, these are data profiling reports and task reports made using ydata_profiling Python library.